 The Duration of the Experience

 Finally, when determining how to deliver your experience you should consider how long it will be live.
-If it’s a quick promotion or temporary change with a definite end date, you may not want to invest a lot of time creating the experience, and rather look to your testing or marketing tools.
+If it’s a quick promotion or temporary change with a definite end date, you may not want to invest a lot of time creating the experience, and rather look to your A/B testing or marketing tools.
 Ideally “temporary” experiences can leverage a template that can be reused.
 Otherwise, you would need to see a significant lift to justify the effort.
-However, if you are creating a long-term change, like a rebranding or redesign, it makes sense to invest more up front, and consider other delivery methods including phases of testing and iteration, development, and functionality testing.
+However, if you are creating a long-term change, like a rebranding or redesign, it makes sense to invest more up front, and consider other delivery methods including phases of A/B testing and iteration, development, and functionality A/B testing.

 Approaching the question, How will you deliver the experience? this way gives you greater opportunities for optimization.
 Join me next week as I tackle the question, Was the user’s experience any good?